 - Vitamin Sun – Get sunlight regularly.
 10 minutes at midday is better than 30 mins in the morning or evening.
 Especially if you can get as much skin exposure as possible.
 This is because the beneficial sun rays UVB are strongest at midday while UVA are stronger earlier and later in the day.

 - Exercise – Never sacrifice sleep for exercise!
 A good brisk walk each day helps increase deep sleep quality.
 Some quick cardio twice a week and a bit of yoga is more than enough.
 Too little exercise can impair sleep but so can too much as it hikes up the cortisol levels.
+Find a yoga studio in your area that went through a Yoga Studio Accreditation Program to ensure that the place is safe and conducive to yoga exercises.
 When you get good sleep at night exercise is improved and injury risk decreased.
 Sleep is the greatest performance-enhancing drug!
 Exercise at least 3 hours after waking because your core body temp needs to rise.
 Midday seems to be the best time to exercise.

 - Avoid alarms – Ideally don’t set alarms.
 Initially you will need to sleep off the debt that you have accumulated.
 Then your natural sleep rhythm will kick in.